ymath-io/ymath.io/content/courses/floating-point/index.md.md

 So we can represent numbers between $0$ and $256$ to an accuracy of $\frac{1}{16277216}$.
 This system is called a *fixed-point* number system.

 But what if we wanted to represent smaller or larger numbers?
 We'd need a different denominator or a larger integer type.
+It becomes impractical fast; a number system able to store both a googol ($10^{100}$) and its reciprocal ($10^{-100}$) would need a

 [^1]: Unsigned integers store positive values only

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3NzcyMTczMiw2ODY2OTUxOTRdfQ==
+eyJoaXN0b3J5IjpbLTMwODE4NzE2NSw2ODY2OTUxOTRdfQ==
 -->